Holiday Advertising Playbook 2024 Download Playbook New

 What’s Stopping US Marketers from Investing in CTV Ads?

-Along with the looming brand safety risks around CTV advertising, there are several other factors that are forcing brands to step back from advertising on connected TV and OTT devices.
+Along with the looming brand safety risks for CTV advertising, there are several other factors that are forcing brands to step back from advertising on CTV and OTT devices.

 As per a report by eMarketer, there are several factors that influence the ad spending of US Advertisers, the main ones are: